 It does, though, contain some themes that are relevant in today’s business world.
 The importance of technology is a big one.
 The merging of different age groups and skill sets into a workplace environment is another.
 It also highlights how some business professionals have had to reinvent themselves out of necessity.

 Of course, the cynical will look at this movie and say, “Hey, it’s just one giant product placement for Google!”

 That was the take of Stuart Heritage, whose piece in The Guardian was titled “The Internship: a dire warning about megacorps?
 Nope, it’s an ad for Google.”

 And in fact, Google was deeply involved in making the movie.
 In an interview in AllThingsD, the director, Shawn Levy, says, “Literally, every single computer screen and every single white board in the movie was either done by a Googler or sent to us by Google or personally verified and approved by a Googler, because I wanted the movie to be accurate in the small details, as well.
 Every time you see a shot, even in the distant background where there’s a dry-erase white board, what you see on that white board is something that you see in the Googleplex, and I wanted all of that to be accurate.”

 Google co-founder Sergey Brin makes not one, but two, cameo appearances in the film.

 Ironically, in real life, there’s not much age difference between Brin and the two co-stars who are played as so “old.”
-Brin himself will turn 40 this year — hardly a youngster.
+Brin himself turned 40 the year the movie came out — hardly a youngster.
 Vaughn is just 3 years older than Brin.
 Wilson is only 5 years older.

 Yes, Google is as much a character in the film as any of the humans.
 Take it as lighthearted fun that may have particular relevance to those who use Google products daily.
 And it has a few minor business lessons buried within.

-The Internship movie hits theaters in the United States on June 7, 2013.
+The Internship movie hit theaters in the United States on June 7, 2013.
 Here’s the trailer: